Systems & Processes in Instructional System Design

 - Output: A desired service or product must be produced.
 If there is no output, then it is a black hole where things go in, but nothing emerges.
-The goal in a good learning program is to allow the workers to use the available technology efficiently and effectively to produce the desired product or service.

 - People: The instructional designers, SMEs, trainers, learners, etc.

-The three basic functions are:
+The three basic functions of ISD are:

 Next section: Definitions and Explanations